Robert P. Munafo, 2023 Aug 9.

 Mariani/Silver Algorithm, whereby a rectangular grid is recursively subdivided into subrectangles (with less efficiency, it could also be done without recursion).
 The pixels on the boundary of the grid are evaluated, and if they all evaluate to the same result the rectangle is filled in with a solid color; otherwise the rectangle is divided into two or more smaller rectangles and the algorithm is applied to each piece.
 Mariani/Silver will occasionally miss features if the maximum dwell is too low, and will miss parts of cusps that are narrower than the pixel spacing.

 Circle Tiling, whereby a grid is filled with circles that are guaranteed not to intersect the boundary of the Mandelbrot Set by using the Distance Estimator (and possibly also Interior Distance Estimator) iteration techniques.
 Test points (starting with a point known to be outside the Mandelbrot Set) are generated using a recursive or queue-oriented algorithm similar to Boundary Scanning.
 After all circles have been generated and filled the remaining unfilled grid elements comprise the set of all pixels that contain part of the Mandelbrot Set.
-Circle Tiling produces unusual pictures and often misses features, unless combined with other algorithms.
+If the distance estimate calculation is done correctly, Circle Tiling is guaranteed never to mis-identify points as exterior, but its poor performance in areas of higher box-counting dimension produces unusual pictures and often misses features, unless combined with other algorithms.

 Best Algorithm for the Job